apache/pekko/docs/src/main/paradox/serialization-jackson.md

 ## Introduction

-You find general concepts for for Akka serialization in the @ref:[Serialization](serialization.md) section.
+You find general concepts for for Pekko serialization in the @ref:[Serialization](serialization.md) section.
 This section describes how to use the Jackson serializer for application specific messages and persistent events and snapshots.